acorg/light-matter/data/README.md

 # PDB structures by individual year and cumulatively

-The file `pdb-structures-by-year.txt` contains a listing of which PDB id entered PDB according to year.
+The file `pdb-20160711-structures-by-year.txt` contains a listing of when PDB structures entered PDB by year.
 The first field of each line is a year and subsequent fields are space-separated PDB sequence ids.

+The file was produced by

+    $ bzcat pdb-20160711-ss.txt.bz2 | ../light/performance/bin/pdb-ss-fasta-to-year-categories.py > \
+        pdb-20160711-structures-by-year.txt
+    260847 sequences read, 260847 had a year, 0 had no year.

 ## PDB by year

-This file can be processed (by `../light/performance/bin/split-pdb-ss-by-category.py`) to produce individual FASTA files giving the sequences that entered PDB by year.
+That file (`pdb-20160711-structures-by-year.txt`) can be processed (by `../light/performance/bin/split-pdb-ss-by-category.py`) to produce individual FASTA files giving the sequences that entered PDB by year.